almazrafi/Fugen/README.md

 ### Generation configuration
 Besides [base parameters](#base-parameters),
-for each step of the generation the following configuration should be defined:
+for each generation step the following configuration should be defined:
 - `template`: a path to the Stencil-template file.
 If omitted, the standard template will be used.
 - `templateOptions`: a dictionary with additional options that will be used for generation in Stencil-template.